 8. Share customer feedback — especially when it’s positive

 When your customers experience satisfactory resolution to specific issues, and in particular those using social channels, share those conversations!
 Not just on your social channels, but internally as well.
 Building internal excitement and encouraging a collaborative approach to social participation can transform your employees into brand advocates.

-74 percent of younger people (Gen Z and Millennials) don’t like being targeted by brands on social media.
+74% of younger people (gen Z and millennials) don’t like being targeted by brands on social media.
 Building trust with these generations involves a two-way dialogue, with sources such as blogs and online communities carrying far more credibility than traditional advertising.
-The best way to build trust is to talk WITH, not AT your customers.
-Take a Total Community approach to digital - build a network of trusted stakeholders around your brand.
+The best way to build trust is to talk with, not at your customers.
+That way, you can build a network of trusted stakeholders around your brand.

 Social media managers can neither prove their value nor optimize their efforts without hard data.
-Utilize a social relationship tool that helps you both measure and optimize your social programs the same way companies have long measured and optimized search, email, and other proven digital channels.
+Use a social marketing tool that helps you both measure and optimize your social programs the same way companies have long measured and optimized search, email, and other proven digital channels.

-Challenge yourself to measure the social media impact to your business.
-This will give you executive-level support to secure budget for resources like technology tools and team personnel, and it will ultimately prove that you’re adding value.
+Challenge yourself to measure the social media impact on your business.
+This will give you executive-level support to secure a budget for resources like technology tools and team personnel, and it will ultimately prove that you’re adding value.

 For more information on best practices in social media marketing, read our Social Media Pocket Guide.